aptech/docs/docs/CR-external.rst

 Format
 ----------------
+.. function:: external proc dog, cat
+              external keyword dog
+              external fn dog
+              external matrixx, y, z
+              external string mstr, cstr
+              external array a, b
-.. function:: external proc dog, catexternal keyword dogexternal fn dogexternal matrixx, y, zexternal string mstr, cstrexternal array a, bexternal sparse matrix sma, smbexternal struct structure_type sta, stb
+              external sparse matrix sma, smb
+              external struct structure_type sta, stb

 Remarks
 -------

-See **Procedures and Keywords**, Chapter 1.
+See `Procedures and Keywords`, Chapter 1.

 You may have several procedures in different files that reference the same global variable.
-By placing an external statement at the top of each file, you can let the compiler know what the type of the symbol is.
+By placing an :func:`external` statement at the top of each file, you can let the compiler know what the type of the symbol is.
-If the symbol is listed and strongly typed in an active library, no external statement is needed.
+If the symbol is listed and strongly typed in an active library, no :func:`external` statement is needed.

-If a matrix, string, N-dimensional array, sparse matrix, or structure appears in an external statement, it needs to appear once in a declare statement.
-If no declaration is found, an Undefined symbol error message will result.
+If a matrix, string, N-dimensional array, sparse matrix, or structure appears in an :func:`external` statement, it needs to appear once in a :func:`declare` statement.
+If no declaration is found, an ``Undefined symbol`` error message will result.

 Examples
 ----------------
-Let us suppose that you created a set of procedures defined in different files, which all set a global matrix _errcode to some scalar error code if errors were encountered.
+Let us suppose that you created a set of procedures defined in different files, which all set a global matrix *_errcode* to some scalar error code if errors were encountered.
 You could use the following code to call one of the procedures in the set and check whether it succeeded: